plinkysynth/plinky-site/src/routes/docs/posts/build-guide.md

 **CONGRATULATIONS!
 ITS DONE!
 HAPPY PLINKING!**

-Detailed instructions and videos can be found at [https://Plinkysynth.com/play](https://Plinkysynth.com/play)
+Detailed instructions and videos can be found at [the play guide](/docs/play-guide).

 Enjoy!

-**IF YOU HAVE PROBLEMS WITH Plinky HAVING UNLIT LEDS, STUCK LEDS, OR NOT REGISTERING TOUCHES CORRECTLY, PLEASE CHECK THE TROUBLESHOOTING APPENDIX BELOW**
+**IF YOU HAVE PROBLEMS WITH PLINKY HAVING UNLIT LEDS, STUCK LEDS, OR NOT REGISTERING TOUCHES CORRECTLY, PLEASE CHECK THE TROUBLESHOOTING APPENDIX BELOW**

 ## Appendix